clatisus/clatisus.github.io/content/posts/rust-type-coercion-and-the-dot-operator-explained.md

 +++
-title = "Rust Type Coercion and the Dot Operator Explained" date = "2023-04-08" description = "For Rust beginners (like me), it has always been a mystery why some types suddenly transform into one another, and why some method calls with mismatched parameter types succeed.
+title = "Rust Type Coercion and the Dot Operator Explained" date = "2023-04-21" description = "For Rust beginners (like me), it has always been a mystery why some types suddenly transform into one another, and why some method calls with mismatched parameter types succeed.
 Well, the magic behind this is actually called *Type Coercion*.
-In this post, we will explore various type coercions and then explain how the dot operator works by applying the type coercion concepts we have learned."
+In this post, we will explore various type coercions and then explain how the dot operator works by applying the type coercion concepts we have learned (and some other features)."

 [taxonomies]
 tags = ["Rust"]